Flu vaccination 2021-22

 - Long term health conditions and the flu vaccine

 Who can get a flu vaccine?

-The flu vaccine is free for older people, pregnant women, and those with certain underlying medical conditions.
+The flu vaccine is free for older people, pregnant women, most children and those with certain underlying medical conditions.

 English, English large print, Albanian, Arabic, Bengali, Brazilian, Portuguese, Bulgarian, Chinese, Estonian, Farsi, Greek, Gujarati, Hindi, Latvian, Lithuanian, Punjabi, Polish, Romanian, Romany, Russian, Somali, Spanish, Turkish ,Twi, Ukrainian, Urdu and Yiddish.

 Those eligible for the free flu vaccination on the NHS this year (2021 to 2022) are: